DumpName/docker_isbg/README.md

   }
 }
 ```
+- `isGmail`: Gmail has a few unique ways that they interact with a mail client. isbg
+  must be considered to be a client due to interacting with the Gmail servers
+  over IMAP, and thus, should conform to these special requirements for proper
+  integration.
 - `spamSubject`: Messages with this prefix will automaticaly sorted to spam without scoring them, usefull if your mailbox provider is offering this feature
 - `report`: Flag whether or not the `--noreport` for isbg should be set or not. yes = Flag is not set, no (Default) = Flag is set
 - `spamLifetime`: Duration in days after which the spam-messages in your spambox should be automatically deleted